 Why do we feel that we must defend God with people who have suffered great loss?

-How is sitting and sharing people's grief in silence better than opening our mouths?
+How is sitting and sharing people's grief in silence often better than opening our mouths and trying to say something?

 What should we say to comfort people in their grief?

-Why do we wait to DO something to help those in grief — buy their groceries, wash their car, mow their lawn, baby sit other children — rather than just asking them what we can do to help?
+Why do we wait to DO something to help — like buy them groceries, wash their car, mow their lawn, babysit their children — those in grief, rather than just asking them what we can do to help?

 If you have suffered deep loss, how did God comfort you and how did He use other people to bless you?